Haparanda: The impact of the Finland-Sweden international border

 Relations between the neighbouring towns have always been friendly.
 A large portion of Haparanda's population speak both Swedish and Finnish.
 Today the two towns are closely interconnected economically and socially; they constitute a transborder conurbation marketed as "EuroCity".
 Since Sweden and Finland are in different time zones, Haparanda is one hour behind Tornio.
 This allows a unique spectacle on New Year's Eve, when people can welcome the arriving year twice.
 Since 2005 the cities have rebranded themselves as "Haparanda-Tornio" in Sweden, and "Tornio-Haparanda" in Finland.

 In 2020 and 2021, this interconnectedness has experienced economic interruptions due to the COVID-19 pandemic and the differing national responses in Sweden and Finland.
 Sweden has generally speaking implemented slightly laxer restrictions while Finland has closed borders and slightly stronger restrictions.
-Some Swedes have also experienced prejudice on the Finnish side of the border, by Finns, due to the worse Covid situation in Sweden.
+Some Swedes have also experienced prejudice on the Finnish side of the border, by Finns, due to the worsening pandemic situation in Sweden.

 Haparanda has a railway station, which is served by three trains per day on weekdays.
 The line was closed to passenger trains between 1992 and 2021, when passenger services restarted.
 This was the only route open between Russia and Germany in World War I, and during World War II many of the approximately 80,000 Finnish children evacuated to Sweden entered the country here.

 75,000 WWI prisoners of war were exchanged between the warring sides and 27,000,000 kg of mail, mostly from or to prisoners of war, was sorted at Haparanda.

+The nearest airports are both located on the opposite sides of the Sweden-Finland border: